KiruyaMomochi/wsa-kernel-build/README.md

 If everything looks right, now you can replace the kernel!

-Go to the folder that we modified files before, replace the file called `kernel` with your kernel.
+Go to the folder that we modified files before, replace the file `kernel` under `Tools` with your kernel.
 Then register the package again by do it in **PowerShell (Admin)**
 ```powershell
 Add-AppxPackage -Register <path to your AppxManifest.xaml file>